 Choosing an online community platform is one of the biggest challenges for a community builder.
 While an online platform does not equate to a community, when done well, online community platforms are incredibly effective at organizing, amplifying, guiding, and scaling a community strategy.
 The big problem with platform selection is that the process is time-consuming and characterized by a wide breadth of offerings, lack of standards, and a ton of misinformation.

-I recently selected the Sidecar online community platform, and I wanted to share the experience in order to guide others through the process.
+In 2015, I selected the Sidecar online community platform, and have worked with many other platforms throughout my career, and I wanted to share the experience in order to guide others through the process.

 In this post, we’ll explore: